Authority: Vice Chancellor for Finance & Administration

 4.5 Individuals who provide volunteer services as described in 2.4 above that are limited in nature (such as a lecture or presentation), and who have no direct individual contact with, or oversight of, underage participants, are not subject to the background check requirement.

-5.1 Final candidates (both internal and external) must provide a signed release form to HR.
+5.1 Final candidates (both internal and external) must provide a signed release form, often electronically directly to the Background Check vendor.

 5.2 HR will obtain the applicable background checks.
 No candidate may commence work or covered volunteer activities until the background check is completed, except that in an emergency hiring situation—such as filling a vacancy to perform critical work or to ensure campus safety—the Associate Vice Chancellor for Human Resources or designee may make an exception and allow an employee to begin work prior to completion of the background check.

-In such cases where an exception is made for a candidate to commence employment, the offer or appointment letter shall state that both the offer and continued employment are contingent on clearance of his or her background check from HR.
+In such cases where an exception is made for a candidate to commence employment, the offer or appointment letter shall state that both the offer and continued employment are contingent on clearance of the candidate’s background check from HR.

 5.3 A discovery of falsification, including misrepresentation or failure to disclose relevant information as part of the recruitment and application process, will disqualify a candidate from employment consideration.
 If the candidate is a current employee, falsification may also subject the individual to disciplinary action up to and including dismissal as determined by the appropriate Dean or Vice Chancellor.

-5.4 HR will determine whether to endorse the employment recommendation, with input from other campus units such as the Office of General Counsel and/or Campus Police, as needed.
+5.4 HR will determine whether to endorse the employment recommendation, with input from other campus units such as Employee Relations, the Office of General Counsel University Police, and Violence Prevention and Threat Management as needed.

 5.5 HR will communicate one of three outcomes to the hiring manager: 1) an employment endorsement or 2) a disqualification based on falsification of application materials or background check release, or 3) a non-endorsement based on the background check facts as they relate to the position.
 If the hiring manager and HR do not concur on the hiring endorsement, the ultimate decision is elevated through the college’s or division’s line of reporting authority, up to the appropriate Dean or Vice Chancellor.
 HR will notify candidates regarding potential adverse actions in accordance with federal fair credit reporting (FCRA) requirements.